-8.3.3 Landscape and Planting Plan
+8.3.4 Landscape and Planting Plan

-The final landscaping and planting within parks and road reserves of the sector, including details on planting size, layout and density, must be carried out in conformity with Landscape and Planting Plans prepared in accordance with the requirements of this sector plan by a qualified Landscape Architect.
+The final landscaping and planting within the sector, including details on planting size, layout and density, must be carried out in conformity with Landscape and Planting Plans prepared in accordance with the requirements of this sector plan by a qualified Landscape Architect.
 These plans must be submitted to and approved by the Council at the time of lodging a development application for operational works or building works.